benadelm/hermA-Crawler-Toolbox/README.md

 In the match statistics file, the count in the first field of a line specifies how often exactly the contents of the second field of that line appeared as a match string in `matches.txt`.
 ‘Exactly’ means in particular that this is case-sensitive.

 In the keyphrase statistics file, the count the first field of a line specifies how many match strings from `matches.txt` matched the keyphrase in the second field.
 However, the matching logic used here is *not* fully equivalent to the logic used in the web crawler itself: A match string and a keyphrase match if (and only if) they have the same number of words and every word of the keyphrase appears as a substring (ignoring case) of the corresponding word in the match string.
 Unlike in the web crawler, no lemmatization of the match string is performed.
 Also note that one keyphrase may match more than one match string.

+A match statistics file could look like this:

+	617	Telematikinfrastruktur
+	373	gematik
+	259	Telemedizin
+	243	Telematik
+	...

+So `Telematikinfrastruktur` appears 617 times as a match string in `matches.txt`, `gematik` 373 times and so on.

+A keyphrase statistics file could look like this:

+	1201	Telematik
+	851	Telemedizin
+	444	gematik
+	434	E-Health

+So 1201 entries from `matches.txt` have a match string matching `Telematik` (this includes the above occurrences of `Telematikinfrastruktur`), 851 entries have a match string matching `Telemedizin`, and so on.

 ## Merging